unicorns18/AutoBumper/README.md

 - Only interact with channel ID: 1341675216635559964
 - Only in server ID: 1340995921332273255
 - Only respond to user ID: 686107711829704725
-- Auto-bump interval: 10 minutes
+- Default bump interval: 10 minutes (normal mode) or 1 minute (debug mode)

 ## Usage